Devanagari transliteration: Treatment of inherent schwa

 Because of this, some words ending in consonant clusters are altered in various modern Indic languages as such:

 Mantra=mantar.
 Shabda=shabad.
 Sushumna=sushumana.

 Retroflex consonants

 Most Indian languages make a distinction between the retroflex and dental forms of the dental consonants.
 In formal transliteration schemes, the standard Roman letters are used to indicate the dental form, and the retroflex form is indicated by special marks, or the use of other letters.
 E.g., in IAST transliteration, the retroflex forms are ṇ, ṭ, ḍ and ṣ.

 In most informal transcriptions the distinction between retroflex and dental consonants is not indicated.
-However, many capitalize retroflex consonants on QWERTY keyboard in informal messaging.
+However, many capitalise retroflex consonants on QWERTY keyboard in informal messaging.
 That generally obviates the need for transliteration.

 Aspirated consonants

 Where the letter "h" appears after a plosive consonant in Devanāgarī transliteration, it always indicates aspiration.
 Thus "ph" is pronounced as the p in "pit" (with a small puff of air released as it is said), never as the ph in "photo" (IPA /f/).
 (On the other hand, "p" is pronounced as the p in "spit" with no release of air.)
 Similarly "th" is an aspirated "t", neither the th of "this" (voiced, IPA /ð/) nor the th of "thin" (unvoiced, IPA /θ/).

 The aspiration is generally indicated in both formal and informal transliteration systems.